ZIAGEN oral solution

 ZIAGEN does not cure AIDS or kill the HIV virus, but prevents further damage to the immune system by stopping production of new viruses.

-ZIAGEN does not reduce the risk of passing the infection to others.
+You can still pass on HIV when taking this medicine, although the risk is lowered by effective antiretroviral therapy.
 You will still be able to pass on the HIV virus by sexual activity or by contamination with infected blood.
 You should still use proper precautions to prevent this.
+Discuss with your doctor the precautions needed to avoid infecting other people.

 While taking ZIAGEN and/or any other therapy for HIV disease, you may continue to develop other infections and other complications of HIV infection.
 You should keep in regular contact with the doctor who is looking after you.